alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-export-goods.markdown

 s1.
 Prove the origin of your goods.
 s2.
 Get a valid movement certificate.
 s3.
-Tansport your goods correctly.
+Transport your goods correctly.

 ##Prove the origin of your goods